 The play stars Daniel Radcliffe, an actor best known for his tenure as the titular character in the Harry Potter series of blockbuster films.
 Since then he has had a hugely varied career in both stage and film, which has included plays such as Equus and How to Succeed in Business without Really Trying and films such as The Woman in Black and

 He is joined by Joshua McGuire, and actor best known for his work across stage, TV and film, including Posh, The Magistrate and Future Conditional.

-Previews for Rosencrantz and Guildenstern Are Dead will begin at the Old Vic on 25th February 2017, with performances running until 29th April 2017.
+Previews for Rosencrantz and Guildenstern Are Dead began at the Old Vic on 25th February 2017, with performances running until 29th April 2017.

 Who Should See It?Tom Stoppard is one of the greatest and most prolific dramatists of our generation, having won countless awards and even being knighted for his work.
 Rosencrantz and Guildenstern Are Dead offers the perfect opportunity to see one of the man’s greatest plays performed on its original stage, fifty years on.
 If you’ve seen recent productions of Stoppard’s work such as Rock N’ Roll or Travesties, you should definitely ensure to check out this monumental production.